Are Divorce Records Public & Where Do I Find Them?

 Are divorce records public?

-Divorce records in the UK are considered public records but access to them is limited to certain types of information to protect the privacy of those involved.
+Yes, divorce records in the UK are considered public records but access to them is limited to certain types of information.
+Only the final stage of the divorce, now called the final order, is public.
+Information contained in a final order includes:

 • The names of both parties